-I like adding a drizzle of olive oil over my hummus, a dash of paprika or cayenne pepper, and garnish with a spring of dill.
+I like adding a drizzle of olive oil over my hummus, a dash of paprika or cayenne pepper, and garnishing with a spring of dill.
 Pretty :) Now how long did that take?
 Right, 5 minutes.
-So there really is no excuse for buying store bought hummus anymore!
+So there really is no excuse for buying store-bought hummus anymore!

 - ½ teaspoon Salt